SongSeungHyeon01/SongSeungHyeon01.github.io/_posts/word list.md

 general - involving or relating to most or all people, things, or places, especially when these are considered as a unit

-provide - to give someone something that they need
+provide (SUPPLY) - (verb) to give someone something that they need This booklet provides useful information about local services.
+All meals are provided at no additional cost.

 firm - not soft but not completely hard